OHDSI/KnowledgeBase/LAERTES/PubMed/README.md

 The process works as follows:

-1. The MEDLINE database is loaded into a postgres DBMS using the code from https://github.com/OHDSI/MedlineXmlToDatabase
+1. The MEDLINE database is loaded into a postgres DBMS using the code from https://github.com/OHDSI/MedlineXmlToDatabase (this can come from updates from the NLM FTP server, e.g., via  ncftpget -R -v -u anonymous -p <user> ftp.nlm.nih.gov <target folder> /nlmdata/.medlease/gz/)

 2. The MEDLINE database is queried using the script queryDrugHOIAssociations.psql for drugs and drug classes associated